Youth Leadership

 The Centre for the Arts and Global Leadership reserves the right to change guest artists and facilitators should circumstances dictate.

-All retreat fees are non-refundable.
+All programme fees are non-refundable.
 In the event of an unexpected event that is out of the Centre’s control, we will offer you a replacement offer of similar value.

 Tell me, what is it you plan to do